Azure/CanadaPubSecALZ/docs/policy/readme.md

 ## Built-In Policy Sets Assignments

-> **Note**: The built-in policy sets are used as-is to ensure future improvements from Azure Engineering teams are automatically incorproated into the Azure environment.
+> **Note**: The built-in policy sets are used as-is to ensure future improvements from Azure Engineering teams are automatically incorporated into the Azure environment.

 All built-in policy set assignments are located in [policy/builtin/assignments](../../policy/builtin/assignments) folder.